DandinPower/Chat-MP3/readme.md

 3. `main.py`: The main script that uses Gradio to build the interface and uses `AudioProcesser` and `TextProcessor` to process the uploaded MP3 file and generate an answer to the question.

 Please make sure to have all the necessary permissions and consider the usage cost of the OpenAI API.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions, feel free to open an issue or submit a pull request.

+## Contact

+For any questions or inquiries, please contact [tomhot246@gmail.com](mailto:tomhot246@gmail.com).